Why does the Gingko Audio ARCH™ work better than spikes under speakers?

 The right side (speaker cabinet on Mini-ARCHs) shows less overall energy but more in the mid-range frequencies than the left side.
 Our listening tests verify that the speaker on the Mini-ARCHs sounds clearer than the speaker on spikes in the mid-range with increased clarity, transient attacks, and expansion of the soundstage width and depth.

 Although the original ARCH was conceived for speakers, our tests have indicated that the design works equally well under other audio components such as amplifiers, preamps, CD players, or turntables.
 The Mini-ARCH is thinner and carries lower weight loads but can be stacked to support heavier weights or to tune the sound to your personal taste.
 We find that stacked Minis make the suspension stiffer, resulting in a more dynamic, punchier sound.
 Single Minis provides a softer suspension, resulting in a fuller, richer sound.
-The Super-ARCH is a premium version of the original ARCH for use under speakers and heavier components such as amplifiers, with improved sonic performance and a more finished look.
+The new and improved Equipment ARCH and Speaker ARCH are premium versions of the original ARCH for use under speakers and heavier components such as amplifiers, with improved sonic performance and a more finished look.

 Please email us at email@example.com if you have any questions about the ARCH.
 We hope to see you at an upcoming audio show where we will feature real-time demos of effects of using the ARCH.